Debt Payoff Strategies7 min read

 Pair Speed With Income Growth

-Negotiate raises, pick up overtime, or monetize skills on a fixed schedule—but route 100% of incremental earnings to debt for a defined period.
-Speed without income growth relies entirely on cuts; combining both shortens timelines without unsustainable deprivation.
+Negotiate raises, pick up overtime, or monetize skills on a fixed schedule—but route incremental earnings to debt for a defined period before lifestyle adjusts.
+Humans normalize new income within months; automatic routing on the first paycheck captures the window.

 How we explain this